Room Acoustics: Not just for Audiophiles

 Listening Room Dimensions

 Length, width and height should not be the same, nor form multiples.
-A room of 2.5 x 5 x 5 m, for example, is not exactly ideal, listening-wise.
-In every axis of a closed space (length, width, height), resonance frequencies and their harmonic multiples are formed.
+A room of 2.5 x 5 x 5 m, for example, is not exactly ideal.
+In every axis of a closed space (length, width, height), resonance frequencies and their harmonic multiples form.
 It is desirable that these resonance frequencies are different in a room.
-If the distances between opposite walls are the same, or form a multiple, their resonance frequencies formed in individual axes will also be the same.
-Their effect will therefore add up.
+If the distances between opposite walls are the same, or form a multiple, their resonance frequencies formed in individual axes will also be the same and their effect will therefore add up.

 Ideal listening room dimensions